Core Concepts¶

 Data Reduction¶

 The ImageData object is obtained by reducing as early as possible the data from the collections.
-While both load_collection
+The recommended approach is to use load_collection followed by reduce_dimension with dimension 'time' (or 'temporal').
+This approach:

 - Uses a default width of 1024 pixels to prevent memory issues